Pope skips Good Friday event to preserve health ahead of Easter, Vatican says

-ROME — (AP) — Pope Francis skipped the traditional Good Friday procession at Rome's Colosseum to protect his health, the Vatican said, adding to concerns about his frail condition during a particularly busy liturgical period.
+ROME — (AP) — Pope Francis skipped the traditional Good Friday procession at Rome's Colosseum to protect his health, the Vatican said, making a last-minute decision that added to concerns about his frail condition during a particularly busy period.

 Francis had been expected to preside over the Way of the Cross procession, which re-enacts Christ’s Passion and crucifixion, and composed the meditations that are read aloud at each station.
 But just as the event was about to begin, the Vatican announced that Francis was following the event from his home at the Vatican.

-Note: This story has been corrected to show that this was the second time Francis skipped the event, after staying home also in 2023.